All Episodes

 I mean, this isn't like some remote little upcountry village hundreds of miles from the nearest city.

-Look at the way they uh the they hammered Bush on New Orleans everything that happened in New Orleans was Bush's fault.
+Everything that happened in New Orleans was Bush's fault.

-He doesn't he doesn't he's he's made a photo op, he doesn't have to pay.
+He doesn't have to pay.

-And that's to impeach him for a lot of things.
+It's a resolution, and that's to impeach him for a lot of things.

 Oh, right, right, right.

-All the uh b the the business about Columbia.
+All the business about Columbia.

-Here's the thing though, Janet.
+Here's the thing, though, Janet.

-You know, nobody's nobody's going to impeach him.
+You know, nobody's going to impeach him.

 Look, he's provided with the White House.